 Nature Canada Dismayed by Decision to Grant Green Light for Ostrander Point Wind Power Facility

-December 20, 2012 (Ottawa) The conservation organization Nature Canada has issued a statement in response to today’s announcement from the Province of Ontario that a 9-turbine wind generation facility has been approved at Ostrander Point in Prince Edward County, Ontario:
+A few minutes ago we issued a statement in response to today’s announcement from the Province of Ontario that a 9-turbine wind generation facility has been approved at Ostrander Point in Prince Edward County, Ontario.
+Here it is:

 We are dismayed by Minister Bradley’s decision to approve a wind energy project on publicly owned Crown land within one of the most significant areas of bird and bat migration in Ontario.